Back to Blog

 3. Investment Properties Attract Organized Fraud

 Professional investors conduct higher-dollar transactions, making fraud payoffs attractive.
 A 2.5% fraud rate on a 350-unit portfolio generates $50,000+ in annual exposure.
-Fraud rings specifically target these applications because the risk-to-reward ratio justifies sophisticated document creation.
-Investment applications show 1 in 45 fraud risk, while multifamily applications hit 1 in 26.
+Mortgage fraud schemes specifically target these loan applications because the mortgage fraud risk and the risk-to-reward ratio justify sophisticated document creation by industry insiders, mortgage brokers, and appraisers who collaborate with fraudsters.
+The mortgage process for investment applications shows 1 in 45 fraud risk, while multifamily applications hit 1 in 26.
+Law enforcement agencies and the Financial Fraud Enforcement Task Force track these fraudulent activities, and penalties for mortgage fraud can reach millions in fines plus prison time.
+Some schemes also involve foreclosure rescue fraud targeting distressed homeowners, or home equity conversion mortgage (reverse mortgage) fraud.

 What Happens When You Miss the Red Flags